vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 W

 In this matter, if we examine the path of the pramānas, Iswara, who has the Bhagavata es His body, is the object of worship as is declared in the sloka: "Those who worship the pitris, the gods, the Brahmins and Agni -- they worsbip only the Lord who is the inner self of all creatures".
-If, on the other hand, we consider the thought of the Prakari who says "He 18 dear to me also" and who is ever at the disposal of the man that is exclusively devoted to Him on account of His love for him, as bas been said in the sloka : "Among them the jnānī ig my very self" the Lord would be pleased at the service rendered to the Bhagavata, as if it were service rendered (directly) to His own inner self and not as that done to His body.
+If, on the other hand, we consider the thought of the Prakari who says "He 18 dear to me also" and who is ever at the disposal of the man that is exclusively devoted to Him on account of His love for him, as has been said in the sloka : "Among them the jnānī ig my very self" the Lord would be pleased at the service rendered to the Bhagavata, as if it were service rendered (directly) to His own inner self and not as that done to His body.

 In addition to its causing plassure to the s'eshi, the relationship of the jiva to Iswara as His s'esha is also mediately through the Bhagavata.
 Therefore his service to the Lord may also be mediato through the Bhagavuta.
 This may be explained as follows: